gavinlyonsrepo/Stepper_Motor_Control_PICO/README.md

 ## Supported Components

-Note: the help file links are to the aforementioned raspberry pi python port.
+Note: the help file links below are to the aforementioned raspberry pi python port.
-The theory of operation, hardware setup and much of the software interface is the same.
-There is an example file for each motor in examples.
+The theory of operation, hardware setup and much of the software API is the same.
+There is an example file for each motor in examples folder.
 To build the one you want, edit the CMakeLists.txt file add_executable(${PROJECT_NAME} section, comment in one example file path and one only.
 Code is commented for Doxygen API generation.
-Code for an optional push button to ground which can be used as software stop on motor movement is included in the example files.
+Code for an optional push button to ground is included in the example files, this push button can be used as a stop on motor movement.

 ### Stepper motors